 During this beautiful but intensive period, mothers are more vulnerable to depletion, and health and emotional imbalances can manifest if self-care is not prioritized.

 The physiological changes that occur during this crucial period need to be addressed with love and appropriate care.
 Ayurveda’s breadth of knowledge is a powerful tool to support mothers during this transitional and expansive time.

 Ayurveda, the holistic science of life, explains that the digestive fire lessens tremendously after childbirth.
 It then needs to be re-kindled with awareness by eating the proper foods, spices, and herbs.
 When the digestive fire is disturbed, mental and emotional imbalances occur.

 Agni, or Digestive Fire, is not only what helps us digest, assimilate, and absorb the food that we eat; it is also the fire that helps us digest our emotions.
-This fire is life itself, and it is that essence that will provide the support a new mother needs to nourish and care for her newborn.
+This fire is life itself, and that essence will provide the support a new mother needs to nourish and care for her newborn.

 Ayurveda explains that everything we consume, through food and thought, will create rasa or plasma (the primary bodily tissue).
 Rasa shares an intimate relationship with breast milk.
 After digestion, the food that becomes rasa will become milk—making a holistic and nourishing diet a vital part of the postpartum and nursing experience.

 When Agni (the digestive fire) is balanced, mothers can manage better the sleepless nights and intense changes that accompany new motherhood.

 Ayurveda and the Wise Women Tradition explains that it is essential for the new mother to drink nourishing herbal infusions and consume creamy vegetable soups, healthy oils, and wholesome grains after childbirth.

 These nutrient-dense but simple meals will sustain the body, mind, and soul—therefore nourishing the baby with what is known as Divine Mother’s Nectar.